In darkness, I am searching for light like a moth.

 As I look at the blackened houses, the empty streets, the desolated park benches, the bikes in their stands, parked cars, I get the feeling that time has stopped and the surroundings, now quiet and still, await a new day’s life and movements.

-This project has been released in a new book and is exhibited at Abecita Art Museum, Borås
+This project has been released in a new book (2020) and has been exhibited at Abecita Art Museum, Borås

 Faraway Nearby can be described as a photographic odyssey in the attempt to rediscover the landscape that has always been a part of me, and which I have felt both close and distant to.